 - Block, do not defriend, a potential abuser or stalker.
 Doing this hides all of your activity from that person when he or she is logged in.

-- Avoid posting status updates about your location or tag pictures that tell where you are.
+- Avoid posting status updates about your location or tagging pictures that tell where you are.
 Ask your friends not to tag you either.

-- Check settings on all social media apps to ensure that location settings are off.
+- Check all your social media apps to ensure that location settings are off.